scalar-labs/helm-charts/docs/how-to-use-customized-configuration.md

 # How to use a customized properties file with Scalar Helm Charts

-You can set your customized properties files with Scalar Helm Charts (Scalar DB, Scalar DL Ledger, and Scalar DL Auditor).
-This document explains how to set properties files with Scalar Helm Charts.
+You can set your customized properties files with Scalar Helm Charts (Scalar DB, Scalar DL Ledger, Scalar DL Auditor, and Scalar DL Schema Loader).
+Also, you can specify some flags in addition to the customized properties file with the Scalar DL Schema Loader chart.
+This document explains how to set properties files and flags with Scalar Helm Charts.

 ## Set your properties file to a custom values file